FZJ-INM1-BDA/voluba-mriwarp/README.md

-> **A new release of voluba-mriwarp is planned until 14.07.2023 including the following features:**
-    - specify your own warping parameters
-    - choose between different parcellations
-    - specify a point uncertainty
-    - select and save multiple points
-    - export assignments together with linked features into a PDF report

 # voluba-mriwarp

 > **Note: _voluba-mriwarp_ is still in development.
 You may still encounter bugs when using it.**

-VoluBA (**Volu**metric **B**rain **A**nchoring) offers tools to connect volumetric imaging data to multilevel atlases and in this way makes it accessible for analysis with the siibra toolsuite.
+voluba (**Volu**metric **B**rain **A**nchoring) offers tools to connect volumetric imaging data to multilevel atlases and in this way makes it accessible for analysis with the siibra toolsuite.

 _voluba-mriwarp_ is a desktop application that integrates whole brain T1-weighted MRI scans into the anatomical context of the [Julich Brain Atlas](https://julich-brain-atlas.de/).
-It incorporates all required components like skull stripping, registration to [ICBM MNI152 2009c nonlinear asymmetric space](https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009), and detailed analysis with the siibra toolsuite.
+It incorporates all required components like skull stripping, registration to [MNI ICBM 152 2009c Nonlinear Asymmetric space](https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009), and detailed analysis with the siibra toolsuite.
 The corresponding functionalities are provided via open-source tools like [HD-BET](https://github.com/MIC-DKFZ/HD-BET)[^1], [ANTs](http://stnava.github.io/ANTs/) and [siibra-python](https://github.com/FZJ-INM1-BDA/siibra-python). _voluba-mriwarp_ is primarily designed for Windows 10 but can also be executed on Linux.

 Warping brain data to a standardized space like MNI152 enables anchoring of whole brain MRI scans to atlas volumes like [BigBrain](https://julich-brain-atlas.de/atlas/bigbrain).
 However, reasonable registration requires various steps that need optimization effort. _voluba-mriwarp_ aims to simplify this workflow.
 With this application, you avoid installing multiple tools and tweaking parameters for a proper registration result.
 Instead, _voluba-mriwarp_ is an easy-to-install and easy-to-use tool combining all necessary steps into one pipeline.